 - Nuts and seeds

-Foods you should eat in moderation on the Mediterranean diet
+Foods you should eat in moderation on the Mediterranean diet plan

 What does “in moderation” mean, anyway?
 In terms of the Mediterranean diet, it means small portions, no more than once a day at the very most.
 One chicken breast, a cup of yogurt or a few eggs are all probably fine.
 But try not to melt cheese on everything, no matter how good it might taste (sorry …).

-Foods you should only eat every once in awhile on the Mediterranean diet
+Foods you should only eat every once in awhile on the Mediterranean diet plan

 The only food the Mediterranean diet specifies to avoid – most of the time – is red meat, and for pretty good reason.
 Research has implied that consuming large quantities of red meat on a regular basis could be bad for our heart health and might have the potential to cause a certain type of cancer.
 Because research has yet to prove these things, it’s probably best to limit the amount of red meat you consume.
 You don’t have to cut it out completely.
 But don’t have a burger or steak with every meal, either.